Cargo from Dubai arrives in Haifa, cementing Israel-UAE trade route

 An MSC vessel on the Indus Express service made a low-profile stop in Haifa in mid-September, before the UAE-Israel normalisation deal was signed in a high-profile ceremony hosted by U.S. President Donald Trump at the White House on Sept.
 15.

-Reporting by Ari Rabinovitch in Jerusalem and Jonathan Saul in London; Additional reporting by Rami Amichay in Haifa; Editing by Janet Lawrence
+Reporting by Ari Rabinovitch in Jerusalem and Jonathan Saul in London; Additional reporting by Rami Amichay in Haifa; Editing by Janet Lawrence, Kirsten Donovan

 Our Standards: The Thomson Reuters Trust Principles.